 Which gold ETF is best?

-Following the success of our Australian ETF Report.
-Here we road test the best gold ETFs listed on the ASX:
+Following the success of our Australian ETF Report,

 - Global X Physical Gold (GOLD)